Nathlie Provosty: Painting style

 Provosty is well-known for her oil paintings on linen and ink washes on paper.
 By using monochromatic shades of color, she often creates schemes that at first appear geometrically simple but contain implied depths of field, floating elements and nuanced variations of major form elements.
 She often applies colors to abstract figures with gloss surfaces "floating" in a field of more subtle space and forms with matte finishes.
 This motif creates variable experiences revealed by angle of view.
 The changing views reveal the works’ layers.

 Provosty also utilizes various media in her works.
 In the 2016 exhibition at Nathalie Karg Gallery in New York, Provosty created an expanded multi-sensory experience by manipulating colors at the far reach of the spectrum and the surfaces that vibrate and disappear.

-Provosty is well regarded for her masterly application of the mediums she employs.

 Exhibitions

-Provosty's paintings have been exhibited extensively in North America and Europe, including Baltimore Museum of Art, Colby Museum of Art, the Farnsworth Museum, and the Portland Museum of Art.
+Provosty's paintings have been exhibited extensively at public institutions in North America and Europe, including at the San Francisco Museum of Fine Arts, the ICA Milano, the Norton Museum of Art in Palm Springs, the Santa Barbara Museum of Fine Arts, the Colby Museum of Art, the Farnsworth Museum, and the Portland Museum of Art.[2]
+Notable commercial gallery showings include at Gagosian in London, for an exhibition entitled “To Bend the Ear of the Outer World,” curated by Gary Garrels.